-/client-mu-plugins directory in the root of your site git repository.
-This directory works similarly to
+/client-mu-plugins directory found in the root of a site’s code repository.
+The

 WP_CONTENT_DIR . '/mu-plugins/' in a self-hosted WordPress installation.

-Plugins added to the
+- Plugins that are added to

-MU plugins behave differently than plugins installed in the
+- MU plugins behave differently than plugins installed in the